Unlocking Trapped Liquidity for Cash Visibility

 - Visibility: The treasurer must have a real-time, accurate depiction of their company’s cash position.
 Without cash visibility, companies that are aggressively expanding may be forced to use banks unnecessarily to fund expansions into new markets or M&A activity.
 Simply put, it is essential for companies to have real-time visibility into working capital, credit revolvers and asset securitization against cash flow requirements.

 - Protection: Treasurers interact with many different external entities (i.e., banks, suppliers and agencies) to manage and protect the company’s assets.
 Unfortunately, a lot of that interaction happens outside of the treasury application software, coming to treasury staff in the form of reports, emails, faxes and more.
 These outside interactions heighten the chances of fraud, manual errors, lost information and miscommunication.
-More importantly, these manual interactions limit the treasurer’s ability to securely access internal sources of funding.
+More importantly, these manual interactions limit the treasurer’s ability to securely access internal sources of funding, ultimately leading to trapped capital.

 The ability to mobilize trapped cash allows the treasurer to act faster and with greater certainty and accuracy.
 Decisions can be made with a higher level of confidence now that a more complete picture of liquidity is readily available.
 As a result, organizations can move with speed and certainty to take full advantage of market opportunities, for example to: